niklasbuschmann/contrast/training.md

 #### Local segmentation
 Select your original image and run the command: <code>Image > Adjust > Auto Local Threshold</code>
 Run with "Try all" methods to check which one gives the best result.
-For this image, the best segmentation is achieved with the **Phansalkar** method
+For this image, the best segmentation is achieved with the *Phansalkar* method

 #### Deep Learning based segmentation using [StarDist](https://imagej.net/plugins/stardist)
 Select your original image and run the command: <code>Plugins › StarDist › StarDist 2D</code>
 In the follow up menu, choose Model: Versatile (fluorescent nuclei) and click on the "Set optimized thresholds" tab at the bottom.
 Keep the other deafult options.
 Click on OK.
-A lable image will be genrated with the nuclei ROIs added to the ROI Manager.
+A segmentation label image will be genrated with the nuclei ROIs added to the ROI Manager.

+---

 ### Exercise 2: Tracking cancer cell migration
 [Download TIF file](seminar_workkshop/images/P31.tif)